wiseman-timelord/stable-diffusion-webui-WT/README.md

 ## Features:
 - Work So Far...
-1. Stopped some Cuda warnings by streamlining "devices.py".
+1. Enabled multi-core for torch, it will use 85% of available threads, set in global at top of "devices.py".
-2. Enabled multi-core for torch, it will use 85% of available threads, set in global at top of "autocast_mode.py".
+2. batch to remove, torch, torchvision, torchaudio, then installs, torch+cpu, torchvision+cpu, torchaudio+cpu.
-3. batch to remove, torch, torchvision, torchaudio, then installs, torch+cpu, torchvision+cpu, torchaudio+cpu.
+3. figured out the argument `COMMANDLINE_ARGS=--use-cpu all --no-half --skip-torch-cuda-test`.
 - Work Intended...
 1. Avx2 and/or Aocl, specific code, try and get it working fast as possible for Avx2 based processors.
 2. User friendly installer/patcher, that, ensures torch/torchvision cpu are installed, then searches for files in possibly locations and patches.